motorlearner/project_tms_coactivation/README.md

 This repository contains all the data and code underlying my research master project at Vrije University Amsterdam.

 The data was collected by Fang Jin.
-Pleas see:
+Please see:

 > __A new protocol for multiple muscle mapping using nTMS__
 > Fang Jin, Sjoerd Bruijn, Andreas Daffertshofer